KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

   - Fixed safety margin applied before mixing (SDL) or before setting per‑channel volume (DirectSound).
   - Higher values = more headroom (safer, slightly quieter overall).
 Lower values = louder, less margin.
   - Recommended: 12 to match empirical safe point on DS; 6–12 is a reasonable range.
+  - SoundHeadroomDb just offsets every channel downward before mixing, so raising it buys you more margin and keeps the limiter idle.
+Dropping headroom pushes the mix hotter; the limiter will engage more often and the soft‑clip curve will imprint itself on transients.
+That’s a subjective choice: if you like the punch the limiter adds, run with less headroom; if you want cleaner dynamics, keep the headroom high enough that Limiter bus gain stays near 1.0 except on true outliers.
+  - Hard clipping cannot occur on the SDL path because the limiter always pulls the bus gain down before samples exceed the threshold and the output stage applies a tanh soft clip before writing PCM.

 ## SDL Mix‑Bus Limiter (Extra Safety)

 Applies after mixing to floats, only when needed.
 It measures the peak within each audio block and reduces gain enough to keep the block under the threshold, with smoothing.
 A soft‑clip (tanh) avoids harsh edges for any residual overs.

 - SoundLimiterThreshold (float, PCM; default 28000)

   - Peak level where limiting starts (full‑scale ≈ 32767).
 Lower = earlier limiting (safer), higher = later limiting (louder, riskier).

 - SoundLimiterAttack (float, 0..1; default 1.0)

   - Smoothing when gain needs to decrease (limiter engages).
 1.0 = instant, guaranteeing the current block is pulled under threshold.

 - SoundLimiterRelease (float, 0..1; default 0.02)
   - Smoothing when gain recovers after a peak.
 Smaller values = quicker recovery but more audible gain riding; larger = smoother but slower.

 Notes:

 - The limiter acts only when a block’s peak exceeds SoundLimiterThreshold.
 Under normal play it remains transparent.
 - If you prefer fewer gain changes during extreme stacks, raise the threshold slightly or increase release.